Table of Contents

 Manufacturers establish MAP pricing and Manufacturer’s Suggested Retail Price (MSRP) policies to maintain brand reputation and pricing consistency.
 However, their enforcement and legal implications differ:

-- MAP: Legally, manufacturers can enforce MAP agreements through contracts with retailers.
+- MAP: Legally, manufacturers can enforce the MAP pricing compliance guide and agreements through contracts with retailers.
 MAP violations can lead to consequences like suspension of supply or termination of the partnership.
 MAP policies are monitored to prevent price fixing, which would violate antitrust laws.

 - MSRP: Although manufacturers suggest retail prices, retailers are generally free to sell goods at any price.
 MSRP infringement typically does not carry legal penalties, as it is merely a recommendation, not a binding agreement.